The Theory of Interstellar Trade

-The Theory of Interstellar Trade is a paper written in 1978 by the economist Paul Krugman.
+The Theory of Interstellar Trade is a paper on hypothetical space trade written in 1978 by Nobel Prize winner in economics Paul Krugman.
 The paper was first published in March 2010 in the journal Economic Inquiry.
 He described the paper as something he wrote to cheer himself up when he was an "oppressed assistant professor" caught up in the academic rat race.